inq666/wardrobe-manager/README.md

  ### Sending emails

 [Nodemailer](https://nodemailer.com/) is used to send email, as well as Firebase Functons.
 The function located in `./src/client/utils/sendEmail.js` calls the Firebase Functions located in`./src/server/index.js`, which in turn uses [Nodemailer](https://nodemailer.com /) to send emails.

  ### Google analytics

  The file for initializing **Google Analytics** is located in `./src/server/firebase.js` and is imported into the main application file `_app.jsx`.
 Import and initialization file are disabled on `develop` branch, because **Google analytics** should only be connected to the `master` branch only for analytics to work only on https://7tam.net/.

+### Authentication

+For authentication for the development of the server, we use [Firebase authentication](https://firebase.google.com/docs/auth).
+Used for layout `./layout/Auth/Auth`.
+The state of the test user is stored in `Redux`.

+#  **Hot Fix**

+### PdfView
+`./components/layout/PdfView` - Layout for viewing pdf slides, also in this layout there is a morphing for switching from default mode to full page.
+This morphing needs to be completely rewritten using the animation library [GreenSock(GSAP)](https://greensock.com/gsap/).
+With the help of this library, horizontal and vertical scrolling was written.
+Also, this library should be used on all complex animations on the project.

+### Icons

+`./components/UI/Icon` - It is necessary to rewrite the name of the icons and come up with groups of icons to be displayed in the storybook.
+In general, apart from the storybook, the icon component works well, but in the storybook the grouping of icons looks mixed and inconvenient.

+### Card

+`./components/UI/Card` - At the moment, it has become difficult for the card to expand the functionality of the card.
+Also, the wrong way to create a card was initially chosen, since each time it was necessary to expand the functionality.
+It is necessary to make one abstract card at the level of atoms and molecules and another at the level of organisms - this will ensure the correct organization of the layers and easy scaling.
+Also, this one will allow you to collect cards from the necessary components without the need to add new properties, as is done now.
+[Bootstrap react abstract card example](https://react-bootstrap.github.io/components/cards/).